This article was updated on February 21, 2011 with the following information:

-Vote now!
-And help Rewire earn a bigger grant from CREDO:House Democrats then attempted a parliamentary maneuver that would have killed the ultrasound bill forever, but that failed on a party-line vote.
+The latest news, delivered straight to your inbox.House Democrats then attempted a parliamentary maneuver that would have killed the ultrasound bill forever, but that failed on a party-line vote.
 Therefore, both bills are now scheduled for debate and vote tomorrow.

 Next week, Virginia Delegate David Englin (D-45) plans to change the conversation around the forced transvaginal ultrasound bill (or as we believe it is more accurately described, the state-sanctioned rape bill) next week by addressing its potental criminality under Virginia’s object sexual penetration statute.

 “[object sexual penetration] is a new issue I plan to raise when we debate the Senate version of this bill next week.
 But surely decent people who disagree about a woman’s right to choose can at least agree she shouldn’t be vaginally penetrated without her consent.”

 “If it becomes law as it’s currently written, the ultrasound mandate being pushed by anti-choice Virginia Republicans would subject women to a medically-unnecessary invasion of their bodies without their consent.
 That’s a moral outrage that every decent person should oppose, regardless of partisan politics.
 Worse still, it appears as if the lack of any consent requirement would turn doctors into criminals by compelling them to commit object sexual penetration, which is a heinous sex crime under Virginia law.”